News After Noon: Presenters

 Throughout its five years on air the programme had a two-person presentation team.
 Richard Whitmore normally presented the programme alongside either Moira Stuart or Frances Coverdale, although Coverdale became the main co-presenter towards the end of the programme's run.
 Both Whitmore and Stuart continued as daytime newsreaders after the end of News After Noon as they shared presentational duties of the hourly BBC News Summaries that formed part of the new daytime schedule.
-Other presenters included Laurie Mayer, Chris Lowe, Fern Britton, Sue Carpenter, Michael Cole, Judith Stamper, Anne Diamond and Jane Franchi.
+Other notable presenters included Laurie Mayer, Chris Lowe, Fern Britton, Sue Carpenter, Michael Cole and Anne Diamond.

 Broadcast times

 News After Noon was broadcast in two time slots.
 Between September and May the programme ran from 12:30 until 13:00.
-However Pebble Mill at One did not broadcast during the summer; when it was not on the air News After Noon was shown between 13:00 and 13:30.
-Also, during the summer months, shorter editions of News After Noon (sometimes with one presenter instead of two) were broadcast when the BBC was broadcasting live cricket coverage.
+However Pebble Mill at One did not broadcast during the summer and when it was not on the air News After Noon was shown between 13:00 and 13:30.
+Also, during the summer months, shorter editions of News After Noon, sometimes with one presenter instead of two, were broadcast when the BBC was showing live cricket coverage.
 This was to ensure that viewers did not miss the end of the morning's play and the start of the afternoon's play.
 On these days, News After Noon would last for twenty minutes instead of the usual thirty minutes.